 It is clear that the model enjoys the ordinary Ising $\mathbb{Z}_2$ symmetry generated by $Q=\prod_{j=1}^{N} \op{Z}{j}$.
 We will now show that there exists a more elementary symmetry in our model, for arbitrary values of the couplings $h$, $J$ and $J_0\,.$ To reveal this, we first consider the unitary operator $\op{U}{KW}$, see \cite{shao2023s, seiberg2024non} and Appendices~\ref{appA} and~\ref{app:alternative_KW},\footnote{The index $j$ runs from $N$ to $2$ from left to right.}

 which implements the Kramers-Wannier transformation as follows:

 and

+for $j=2,3,\dots, N$.
+In the transverse field Ising model with constant parameters, this operation maps between ferromagnetic and paramagnetic regimes called dual to each other.
+Under the Kramers-Wannier duality, the critical model ($J=h$) is invariant.

 We concatenate this transformation with the spatial reflection $R$ that reflects with respect to the central link and thus swaps the sites $j\leftrightarrow N+1-j$.
 In the Hilbert space of the spin chain, the reflection is implemented as a product of $n$ two-qubit SWAP gates.
-It is straightforward to convince oneself, see Fig.~\ref{fig:KW-r}, that the combined operation $S=R \op{U}{KW}$ commutes with the Hamiltonian \eqref{H_int}.
+The combined operation of Kramers-Wannier transformation and spatial reflection, $S=R \op{U}{KW}$, commutes with the Hamiltonian \eqref{H_int}, as illustrated in Fig.~\ref{fig:KW-r}.
 We therefore refer to this model as (Ising) dual-reflection interface.
 As the transformation $S=R \op{U}{KW}$ maps $Z_1$ on the non-local operator $Q X_N X_1$, in the open chain, the local $S$-symmetric Hamiltonian must have a vanishing transverse field on the first spin ($h_{j=1}=0$).

 An investigation of the symmetry $S$ and its consequences is the main purpose of this study.
 Since the reflection $R$ and the Kramers-Wannier transformation $\op{U}{KW}$ both independently commute with the Ising symmetry $Q$, $S$ also commutes with $Q$.
 We will now prove that $S$ generates the Ising symmetry $Q$, namely $S^2=Q$.
 Taking advantage of the fact that $R^{-1}=R$ we find